kubeedge/website/docs/setup/install-with-keadm.md

 ### Join Edge Node

 #### keadm join

-`keadm join` will install edgecore.
-It also provides a flag by which a specific version can be set.
-It will pull image [kubeedge/installation-package](https://hub.docker.com/r/kubeedge/installation-package) from dockerhub and copy binary `edgecore` from container to hostpath, and then start `edgecore` as a system service.
+`keadm join` installs Edgecore.
+It also provides a flag  to set a specific version.
+It pulls the image [kubeedge/installation-package](https://hub.docker.com/r/kubeedge/installation-package) from Docker Hub, copies the `edgecore` binary from container to the hostpath, and then starts `edgecore` as a system service.

 Example: